2004–05 Illinois Fighting Illini men's basketball team

 The 2004–05 Illinois Fighting Illini men's basketball team marked the 100th season of men's basketball at the University of Illinois at Urbana–Champaign.
 After starting the regular season with a record of 29–0 and winning the Big Ten Conference regular season title outright at 15–1, the Illini were Big Ten tournament champions.
 They advanced in the NCAA tournament to the national championship, marking the school's first appearance in the championship game, but lost to North Carolina, 75–70.
 They ended the season at 37–2, tying the record for most victories in a season for a men's college basketball team.
+Due to the final AP poll releasing before the title game, Illinois finished ranked as unanimous No. 1, the first such AP poll finish in program history.

-In 2014, Sports Illustrated voted the 2005 Illinois team as the best ever not to win a national title.
+Widely regarded as one of the greatest teams in NCAA Division I Men's Basketball history, Sports Illustrated voted the 2005 Illinois team as the best ever not to win a national title in 2014.

 Season

 Overview

 Illinois celebrated its 100th season of varsity basketball in 2004–05.
 In his second season as head coach at Illinois, Bruce Weber's Illini put together the most successful season in U of I history.
 The Illini tied the all-time NCAA record for victories in a season with 37 wins en route to its 37–2 record (since surpassed by 2011–12 Kentucky with a 38–2 record and 2014–15 Kentucky with a 38–1 record).
 Illinois made its fifth all-time NCAA Final Four appearance and first since 1989.
 The Illini defeated Louisville in the national semifinal to advance to the championship game for the first time in school history.
 Illinois finished as the national runner-up, falling by five points to North Carolina in the title game.

 Above all else, the team was noted for its impeccable ball movement on offense, and led the nation in assists.
 A constant flow of passes allowed for open looks from the three-point line on every play.
 Led by a three-guard starting lineup, the team did not rely upon sheer size and height like many other teams in order to dominate, but rather skill and teamwork.
 Illinois relied upon three-point shooting for its offensive firepower.
 Illinois' effective offense was largely attributable to the team chemistry that had developed amongst the starting five, which had gone unchanged over the two previous seasons.
 Defensively, the team was one of the best at guarding against the three-point shot.
 Illinois averaged 77.0 points per game, while allowing 61.1 points per game, for an average point differential of nearly 16 points.